Translator Resume Guide + Tips + Example

 2. Personal statement

-A personal statement is also known as a professional summary.
-It’s a concise, three-to-five-sentence statement that tells the hiring manager who you are and what you bring to the table.
-Include some of your top skills in your personal statement, along with one or two notable accomplishments.
+A professional summary is a concise, three-to-five-sentence statement that tells the hiring manager who you are and what you bring to the table.
+Include some of your top skills in your personal statement, along with one or two notable accomplishments

 3. Skills

 Create a skills section to display skills for a translator on your resume so hiring managers can see them at a glance.
 Add a bulleted list of five to eight job-relevant skills in this section.
-Include hard and soft skills, such as writing and attention to detail.
+Include hard skills such as writing and soft skills such as attention to detail.

 4. Work history